Economic production quantity

 The economic production quantity model (also known as the EPQ model) determines the quantity a company or retailer should order to minimize the total inventory costs by balancing the inventory holding cost and average fixed ordering cost.
-The EPQ model was developed by E.W.
-Taft in 1918.
+The EPQ model was developed and published by E. W. Taft, a statistical engineer working at Winchester Repeating Arms Company in New Haven, Connecticut, in 1918.

 This method is an extension of the economic order quantity model (also known as the EOQ model).
 The difference between these two methods is that the EPQ model assumes the company will produce its own quantity or the parts are going to be shipped to the company while they are being produced, therefore the orders are available or received in an incremental manner while the products are being produced.
 While the EOQ model assumes the order quantity arrives complete and immediately after ordering, meaning that the parts are produced by another company and are ready to be shipped when the order is placed.

-In some literature, "economic manufacturing quantity" model (EMQ) is used for "economic production quantity" model (EPQ).
+In some literature, the term "economic manufacturing quantity" model (EMQ) is used for "economic production quantity" model (EPQ).
 Similar to the EOQ model, EPQ is a single product lot scheduling method.
 A multiproduct extension to these models is called product cycling problem.